kwillemsen/wasm_winit_wgpu/README.md

 > cargo run --bin desktop
 ```

-To show logging output on `windows` use:
+To show all crate logging output on `windows` use:
 ```
 > set RUST_LOG=wasm_winit_wgpu
 ```